Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-1/Challenge-1.md

 ### Task 2: Deploy Infrastructure

-1. Within the GitHub repository, navigate to the `iac/createResources.parameters.json` path and update the value of the following parameters:
+1. Within the GitHub repository, navigate to the `iac/createResources.parameters.json` path and update the value of the following parameters, once updated click commit changes to save the file:
    - Replace `deploymentidvalue` with **DeploymentID** present under the **Environment Details** tab.
    - Replace `bicepsqlpass` with **AzureAdUserPassword** present under the **Environment Details** tab.